gotchoices/MyCHIPs/doc/learn-protocol.md

 - It may initiate route queries necessary for conducting trades for local users; and
 - It may receive queries from downstream and act upon them.

-This second role is explained by the following sequence diagram:
+This second role is shown in the following sequence diagram:

 ![Routing Relay](uml/seq-route.svg "Responding to route queries")